 Give it time.
 If your child needs to take a break, discuss this with their teacher and principal to find a schedule that will keep them up to date with school work.
 If bullying is the culprit, most school have plans in place to work with the students to resolve these issues.

-If the problem is academic, consider getting an in-home tutor to help your child catch up and keep up.
-Tutors who work one-on-one will help them to fill in the missing building blocks in their academic knowledge while teaching study and organizational skills that will help them to become effective independent learners.
+If the problem is academic, consider getting an in-home and online tutor to help your child catch up and keep up.
+Tutors who work one-to-one will help them to fill in the missing building blocks in their academic knowledge while teaching study and organizational skills that will help them to become effective independent learners.

 If you child does stay home for a while, don’t make it a fun experience.
 They must work during school hours and there should be no TV or internet.